The Fix (2026 film): Production

 The film is based on an original idea by former CIA Intelligence Special Operations Group Officer Bazzel Baz and is directed by Guy Moshe who wrote the script with Mark Bacci.
 Oakhurst Entertainment is financing for whom Marina Grasic is producing alongside Matthew G. Zamias for Astral Future, as well as Wendy Sweetmore of Dreamtime Films and Moshe.
 Baz is among the executive producers.
 The film also includes ex-special forces and government intelligence operatives amongst the production team involved in the coordination of action sequences and helping with the modus operandi of the CIA overseas operations.

 Zachary Levi joined the cast in January 2024.
 Liam Neeson joined the cast in May 2024.

 Principal photography took place in Mississippi in September 2024.
 Filming locations include Millsaps College in Jackson, Mississippi.

-Levi was also spotted filming a scene at Studio 6 Hotel in Jackson, Mississippi and Lost Rabbit neighborhood in Madison, Mississippi.
 In June 2025, it was revealed that Lara Wolf had joined the cast.

+Release

+The Fix was acquired by Inaugural Entertainment, who previously had distributed Levi's Not Without Hope.
+Formerly titled Hotel Tehran, it was released in the United States on September 11, 2026.

+Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 37 out of 100, based on seven critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.